fredgibbs/fredgibbs.github.io/courses/digital-methods/schedule.md

 ### In Class
 - Upload data and create a network graph with Palladio.
 - Download, install, and model texts with [Gephi](http://gephi.org), using Martin Grandjean, [GEPHI – Introduction to Network Analysis and Visualization](http://www.martingrandjean.ch/gephi-introduction/).
+You might also consult [another set of tutorials](https://seinecle.github.io/gephi-tutorials/).

 ## 12: Critiquing Digital Scholarship